 Be found

-Structure SEO, AEO, GEO, llms files, manifests, schema, sitemaps, public proof, and citation-receipt readiness.
+Structure SEO, AEO, GEO, llms files, manifests, schema, sitemaps, public proof, and citation-receipt readiness around the full service map.

 - AEO